jflucier/ILL_pipelines/README.md

 ## Results wil be stored to this path: precocess/
 ## Slurm output path not specified, will output logs in: precocess//logs
-outputting preprocess slurm script to precocess//preprocess.kneaddata.slurm.sh Generate taxonomic profiling sample tsv: precocess//taxonomic_profile.sample.tsv Generate functionnal profiling sample tsv: precocess//functionnal_profile.sample.tsv To submit to slurm, execute the following command: sbatch --array=1-187 precocess//preprocess.kneaddata.slurm.sh
+outputting preprocess slurm script to precocess//preprocess.kneaddata.slurm.sh Generate preprocessed reads sample tsv: precocess/preprocessed_reads.sample.tsv To submit to slurm, execute the following command: sbatch --array=1-187 precocess//preprocess.kneaddata.slurm.sh

 ```

-Notice that preprocess script generates 2 tab seperated sample files that should be used
+Notice that preprocess script generates sample tsv file (i.e. precocess/preprocessed_reads.sample.tsv) that should be used
-for the taxonomic profile pipeline and for the functionnal profile pipeline.
+for the taxonomic profile and the functionnal profile pipeline.

 Finally, the preprocess script can be executed on a single sample.
 Use -h option to view usage: